fpischedda/francesco.pischedda.info/output/posts/the-joy-of-contributing-to-open-sourcefree-software/index.rst

 Conclusions
 ___________

-Contributing can be a beautiful and useful ecperience for beginners, intermediate and senior developers, everyone can learn something while doing useful work for the community (which in turn will provide a better tools for yourself too); even if the amount of free time you have at hand is a couple
+Contributing can be a beautiful and useful experience for beginners, intermediate and senior developers, everyone can learn something while doing useful work for the community (which in turn will provide a better tools for yourself too); even if the amount of free time you have at hand is a couple